whis102/SkyList/README.md

-# React + Vite
+# To Do List

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Using React to code a to do list app

 Currently, two official plugins are available: